 The Watchmakers Association of NJ was founded in 1939 for the purpose of preserving and furthering the Art and Science of Watchmaking.
 For 75 years it has supported watchmakers, clockmakers and others in the field of horology.
 Its current membership consists of watchmakers, clockmakers, watch and clock collectors, hobbyists and members of the horological industry.

 Our Next Meeting Date:

-Our next meeting will be MONDAY November 18th 2013 at 7:00 PM.
-The meeting will be at the new location - Saint Helens R.C.
+Our next meeting will be MONDAY February 24th 2014 at 7:00 PM.
+The meeting will be at Saint Helens R.C.
 Church in Westfield, NJ - 1600 Rahway Ave.

 Here is a link to the churches website with directions.

 Please see newsletter page for our President's Messages.